artsy/artsy.github.io/_posts/2018-09-26-artsy-frontend-history.markdown

 freedom on the web frontend has evolved since then, but that's just my feeling.

 The other key component to our web frontend was [CoffeeScript][].
 According to its documentation, "CoffeeScript is a little language that compiles into JavaScript", which was pretty important at the time.
-JavaScript in 2011 is very different from JavaScript today.
-The CoffeeScript docs also state that "JavaScript has always had a gorgeous heart", which I'm not sure I'd agree with to be honest, but the CoffeeScript project really shows how a handful of engineers working to improve something they care about can change and entire industry.
+JavaScript in 2011 was very different from JavaScript today.
+The CoffeeScript docs also state that "JavaScript has always had a gorgeous heart", which I'm not sure I'd agree with to be honest, but the CoffeeScript project really shows how a handful of engineers working to improve something they care about can change an entire industry.
 While I don't think contemporary JavaScript would have gotten as good as it has without CoffeeScript, it's a bit anachronistic to see it used today.